Uncle Vanya: Act IV

-As the final act opens, a few hours later, Marina and Telegin wind wool and discuss the planned departure of Serebryakov and Yelena.
-When Vanya and Astrov enter, Astrov says that in this district only he and Vanya were "decent, cultured men" and that ten years of "narrow-minded life" have made them vulgar.
-Vanya has stolen a vial of Astrov's morphine, presumably to commit suicide; Sonya and Astrov beg him to return the narcotic, which he eventually does.
+A few hours later, Marina and Telegin discuss the planned departure of Serebryakov and Yelena.
+Vanya and Astrov enter, Astrov saying that in this district, only he and Vanya were "decent, cultured men" and that years of "narrow-minded life" have made them vulgar.
+Vanya has stolen a vial of Astrov's morphine, presumably to commit suicide; Sonya and Astrov beg him to return it, which he eventually does.

-Yelena and Serebryakov bid everyone farewell.
-When Yelena says goodbye to Astrov, she admits to having been carried away by him, embraces him, and takes one of his pencils as a souvenir.
+Yelena and Serebryakov bid farewell.
+When Yelena says goodbye to Astrov, she embraces him, and takes one of his pencils as a souvenir.
 Serebryakov and Vanya make their peace, agreeing all will be as it was before.
-Once the outsiders have departed, Sonya and Vanya pay bills, Maria reads a pamphlet, and Marina knits.
-Vanya complains of the heaviness of his heart, and Sonya, in response, speaks of living, working, and the rewards of the afterlife: "We shall hear the angels, we shall see the whole sky all diamonds, we shall see how all earthly evil, all our sufferings, are drowned in the mercy that will fill the whole world.
-And our life will grow peaceful, tender, sweet as a caress….
+Once the outsiders have departed, Sonya and Vanya settle accounts, Maria reads a pamphlet, and Marina knits.
+Vanya complains of the heaviness of his heart, and Sonya, in response, speaks of living, working, and the rewards of the afterlife: "And our life will grow peaceful, tender, sweet as a caress….
 You've had no joy in your life; but wait, Uncle Vanya, wait….
 We shall rest."